 - Previous allergic rhinitis, food allergies or hay-fever

 Some people are more likely to call an ambulance than others.
-They include those with :-
+They include those with:-

-- Poor knowledge about asthma
+- Poor knowledge of asthma

 - No asthma action plan